khursheedahmedd/upSale/new-ui-upwork/README.md

-# Upwork Automation - Simplified Admin Interface
+# IBM Sales Navigator for Upwork

-A simplified job management application with Clerk authentication for admin users.
+An AI-powered job management application with Clerk authentication for admin users.

 ## Features